When you purchase through links on our site, we may earn a commission. Here’s how it works.

 The Sphynx will eat different portion sizes and amounts throughout different phases of their lives.
 Kittens use more energy due to rapid growth and will likely eat more.
 Adults and senior cats will eat less often.
 We have created a basic Sphynx feeding chart as a guideline for what to feed these kitties throughout their lives.
-Newborn kittens will start out on their mother’s milk and will be weaned and transitioned to kitten kibble sometime between six and nine weeks old.
+Newborn kittens will start out on their mother’s milk, then wean and transition to kitten kibble sometime between six and nine weeks old.
 After that, they will eat kitten kibble until they reach about one year.
 As adults, there are many different options, though it may be hard to find a breed-specific formula.

 Keep in mind smaller cats need less food.
 The Sphynx weighs between 6 to 12 pounds on average.
 As adults, they should eat between one and one and a half cups of food a day.
 They may need just a couple of tablespoons a few times a day to keep digestion smooth.

 Kittens and adult kitties should not be fed the same thing.
 Kittens are growing at an incredibly increased rate and use more energy.
 They need food that is higher in calories, protein, and healthy fat.
 They need constant energy replenishment from their diets.
 As adults, however, felines do not need as much fat and calories and can even become overweight, leading to obesity and diseases like diabetes.
 Senior cats can sometimes develop digestive issues and need more selective diets.
 Owners should always do their best to feed felines of any breed the appropriate aged dietary formula.